 Enables or disables memory channel interleaving.
 Enabled allows the system to simultaneously access different channels of the memory to increase memory performance and stability.
-Auto lets the BIOS automatically configure this setting.
-(Default: Auto)
+(Default: Enabled)

-Rank Interleaving
+→ Rank Interleaving

 Enables or disables memory rank interleaving.
 Enabled allows the system to simultaneously access different ranks of the memory to increase memory performance and stability.
 Auto lets the BIOS automatically configure this setting.
 (Default: Auto)